ember-sample-apps/.github/profile/README.md

 - [ ] an app that allows you to browse products and add them to a shopping cart for purchase
 - [ ] an app that manages inventory (perhaps of your personal reading library)
 - [ ] an app that allows you to upload and share photos with family and friends
-- [ ] an app that pulls publicly available data and displays it on a website
+- [ ] an app that pulls publicly available data and displays it on a website (here's a list of [public APIs](https://github.com/public-apis/public-apis))
 - [ ] an app that provides a form for users to fill out (and does any number of things with the results).
 - [ ] a blog
 - [ ] an app to manage special dates and display reminders